mayureshw/xls2pyobj/README.md

 - openpyxl
 - csv

-# Writing the format specification in json format
+# Writing the json file describing the spread sheet format

 See contrib directory to get an idea.
 Following is a description of the properties involved: